Formaldehyde: Chronic inhalation

 Formaldehyde levels in building environments are affected by a number of factors.
-These include the potency of formaldehyde-emitting products present, the ratio of the surface area of emitting materials to volume of space, environmental factors, product age, interactions with other materials, and ventilation condition.
+These include the potency of formaldehyde-emitting products present, the ratio of the surface area of emitting materials to volume of space, environmental factors, product age, interactions with other materials, and ventilation conditions.
 Formaldehyde emits from a variety of construction materials, furnishings, and consumer products.
 The three products that emit the highest concentrations are medium density fiberboard, hardwood plywood, and particle board.
 Environmental factors such as temperature and relative humidity can elevate levels because formaldehyde has a high vapor pressure.
 Formaldehyde levels from building materials are the highest when a building first opens because materials would have less time to off-gas.
 Formaldehyde levels decrease over time as the sources suppress.

+In operating rooms, formaldehyde is produced as a byproduct of electrosurgery and is present in surgical smoke, exposing surgeons and healthcare workers to potentially unsafe concentrations.

 Formaldehyde levels in air can be sampled and tested in several ways, including impinger, treated sorbent, and passive monitors.
 The National Institute for Occupational Safety and Health (NIOSH) has measurement methods numbered 2016, 2541, 3500, and 3800.

-Studies on the interactions between formaldehyde and proteins at the molecular level have been reported on the effects of the body's carrier protein, serum albumin.
-The binding of formaldehyde loosens the skeletal structure of albumin and causes exposure of aromatic ring amino acids in the internal hydrophobic region.
-Symptoms may affect personal awareness, making one feel tired or fatigued.

-Formaldehyde inhalation has also shown to cause oxidative stress and inflammation in animals.
-Mice studied over an exposure to a high dose of formaldehyde (3ppm), showed increased NO levels in plasma.
-This result suggests that FA inhalation either decreased NO production or increased NO scavenging, which may be an anti-stress mechanism in the body.
-Formaldehyde inhalation changes the sensitivity of immune system, which influences oxidative stress.

 In June 2011, the twelfth edition of the National Toxicology Program (NTP) Report on Carcinogens (RoC) changed the listing status of formaldehyde from "reasonably anticipated to be a human carcinogen" to "known to be a human carcinogen."
 Concurrently, a National Academy of Sciences (NAS) committee was convened and issued an independent review of the draft U.S. EPA IRIS assessment of formaldehyde, providing a comprehensive health effects assessment and quantitative estimates of human risks of adverse effects.